 Note: Global Mapper is a Windows application and will not run under the Macintosh operating system.
-The questions asked of Penn State students that involve the use of Global Mapper are not graded.

 - First download one or more DOQ data archives.
 Each compressed DOQ is over 37 Mb in size and will take about 8 minutes to download via high speed DSL or cable, or over two hours via 56 Kbps modem.

 - Next decompress each archive into a directory on your hard disk.

 - Create a subdirectory called "DOQ" within the directory in which you save data.

 - Extract all files in the ZIP archive into your new subdirectory.

 - Launch Global Mapper.